kasperstad/createvm.sh/README.md

 Usage: createvm.sh <parameters> ...

 Parameters:
+    -a, --agent             Install QEMU Agent using cloud-init user-data (default is not installed) If this switch is appended to the command a warning about not being able to modify user-data through Proxmox WebUI is shown
+    -c, --cores             CPU Cores that will be assigned to the VM (default: 1) --cloudimg-cache-path   Path where Ubuntu Cloud Image should be stored (default: /var/lib/vz/template) -d, --domain            Domainname of this VM eg. example.com (default: localdomain) --disk-format           Format of the disk, leave out if not using a supported storage (valid formats: qcow2/raw/vmdk) For LVM-Thin storage (this scripts default) don't specify anything --disk-size             Size of the VM disk in GB (default: 20) --dns-server            DNS Server (default: 8.8.8.8)
+    --gateway               Default Gateway, if undefined, script will set it to the specified IP with the fouth octet as .1 (eg. default gateway will be 192.168.1.1)
     -h, --help              Show this help message.
-    -n, --name              (required) Name of the VM without spaces, dots and other ambiguous characters If longer than 15 characters, the name will automatically be shortned -o, --ostype            Operating System (default: ubuntu20)
-                            valid options are: ubuntu18, ubuntu20, debian10
-    -c, --cores             CPU Cores that will be assigned to the VM (default: 1) -m, --memory            Memory that will be allocated to the VM in MB (default: 1024) -s, --storage           Storage where the VM will be placed (default: local-lvm) -d, --domain            Domainname of this VM (eg. example.com) -i, --ip-address        (required) IP Address of this VM in CIDR format (eg. 192.168.1.2/24) --network-bridge        Network Bridge that the VM should be attached to (default: vmbr0) --disk-size             Size of the VM disk in GB (default: 20) --disk-format           Format of the disk, leave out if not using a supported storage (default: raw) --dns-server            DNS Server (default: 8.8.8.8)
+    -i, --ip-address        (required) IP Address of this VM in CIDR format (eg. 192.168.1.2/24) -m, --memory            Memory that will be allocated to the VM in MB (default: 1024) -n, --name              (required) Name of the VM without spaces, dots and other ambiguous characters --network-bridge        Network Bridge that the VM should be attached to (default: vmbr0) --no-start-created      Don't start the VM after it's created --ssh-keyfile           (required) SSH Keys used for ssh'ing in using the user "ubuntu", multiple ssh-keys allowed in file (one key on each line)
-    --gateway               Default Gateway, if undefined, script will set it to the specified IP with the fouth octet as .1 (eg. default gateway will be 192.168.1.1)
-    --ssh-keyfile           (required) SSH Keys used for ssh'ing in using the user "ubuntu", multiple ssh-keys allowed in file (one key on each line)
-    --no-start-created      Don't start the VM after it's created
+    -s, --storage           Storage where the VM will be placed (default: local-lvm) --vlan                  VLAN Tag for network interface
 ```

 ## License